Things To Do In Gdansk: Sunset Kayaking The Harbor

 Kayakers in front of Crane Gate in Gdansk

-The crane which would carry cargo from ships onto land was manually operated by two men, effectively using large cranking hamster wheels to pull the cargo onto the port.
-Apparently, this labor intensive job was one of prestige and was passed down within families from generation to generation.
+Two men manually operated this massive structure to transfer goods from ships to land, using large cranking hamster wheels to pull the cargo onto the port.
+This labor-intensive job was prestigious and often passed down within families from generation to generation.

-Since the Crane was closed for renovation while we were there, it was nice to get a bit of history this way.
-Otherwise, it would have just been another old building to me.
+Although the crane was closed for renovation during our visit, learning its history added depth to the experience.
+Otherwise, it might have just been another old building to me.

-From there, we continued on through the main part of the harbor passing through all the familiar restaurants I’d been walking by all week and going under some of the bridges that we crossed.
-A few of them were quite low, so that was pretty fun.
-People on land waved to us, and we waved back.
+From there, we continued through the main part of the harbor, passing familiar restaurants I’d frequented all week.
+We went under low bridges we had crossed before, which was quite fun.
+People on land waved to us, and we waved back, creating a cheerful atmosphere.

-When we reached the “edge” of town, we turned back to make our way towards the harbor again where we’d get the best view of the sunset.
+When we reached the edge of town, we turned back toward the harbor for the best view of the sunset.
 This time, we pulled up right alongside the giant Soldek ship.
-The ship looked pretty big from land, but right alongside it, it was a towering behemoth.
+From land, the ship looked big, but up close, it was a towering behemoth.

 Once again, we got a bit of history here.
 Story goes that if the owner of a shipyard offered a ship to the man who would load the most coal.
 A man by the name of Soldek won, and so they named a ship after him.
 Not quite the reward he was expecting, but his name has certainly lived longer as a legacy.